Operation Rolling Thunder: Background

 In response to President Ngo Dinh Diem's abrogation of the 1956 reunification election and suppression of communists during the late 1950s, Hanoi had begun sending arms and materiel to the Vietcong (VC), who were fighting an insurgency to topple the American-supported Saigon government.
 To combat the VC and to shore up the government in the south, the U.S. initially delivered monetary aid, military advisors, and supplies.
 Between 1957 and 1963, the U.S. found itself committed, through its acceptance of the policy of containment and belief in the domino theory, to defending South Vietnam from what it saw as expansive communist aggression.
 (Note: In its public defense of its policies, the State Department argued that South Vietnam was "fighting for its life against a brutal campaign of terror and armed attack inspired, directed, supplied, and controlled by the communist regime in Hanoi.
 U.S. Department of State, p.
 60.)

-U.S. policy was for a time dictated by its perception of improvement in the Saigon government.
+U.S. policy was for a time dictated by its perception of improvement in the Republic of Vietnam (South Vietnam).
 (Note: The coup against President Ngo Dinh Diem had unleashed a maelstrom of political unrest and communist victories.
 Coup followed coup in Saigon as Army of the Republic of Vietnam (ARVN) generals vied for power.
 There were seven governments in Saigon in 1964, three between 16 August and 3 September alone.
 Gillespie, p.
 63.)
 No further commitment by the Americans would occur without tangible proof of the regime's survivability.
 Events in South Vietnam, however, outpaced this plan.
 By the beginning of 1965, the policy was reversed in the belief that without further American action the Saigon government could not survive.
 As late as 8 February, however, in a cable to US Ambassador to South Vietnam Maxwell Taylor, Johnson stressed that the paramount goal of a bombing campaign would be to boost Saigon's morale, not to influence Hanoi, expressing hope "that the building of a minimum government will benefit by ... assurances from us to the highest levels [of the South Vietnamese government] that we ... intend to take continuing action."
 (Note: According to VanDeMark, Rolling Thunder failed to achieve any such objective.
 VanDeMark, p.
 69.)